DIYbiosphere/sphere/docs/copyright/terms-of-use.md

 All Contributions Submitted to the Project are shared under these copyright terms.
 You can review the [Contributor Terms][contributor-terms] modeled as a "Contributor License Agreement" to understand in legal terms the authorship rights granted and/or waived from your Contributions.

 ### Copyright Attribution
 You may attribute our Work as "© DIYbiosphere contributors" to recognize the amazing effort of our contributors.
-If space is limited, attribute as "© DIYbiosphere".
+If space is limited, attribute as "© DIYbiosphere", and link to the [sphere repository][sphere].

----

-#### *otherwise noted
-Contributions that are shared/uploaded to the Library part should explicitly note their copyright terms if the author(s) do not waive authorship or grant rights to their work.
-For example, you may upload an image that is hosted in Flickr if the copyright is CC-BY, in which case the caption must have a link to the original source and a note on the copyright license.

-Please follow our instructions for [noting copyright][noting-copyright].
+{% include warning.html title="NOT APPLICABLE to 'Logos' nor 'Embedded Content'" text="Logos follow their own respective Intellectual Property Rights (whether copyrights or trademarks) and cannot be made available to the public domain under the CC0 dedication. <br> Embeded Content are considered links to Content elsewhere and follow the Terms of Use or Service as stated in their own platforms (Gists, Flickr, Youtube, etc.)." %}